jordojordo/helm-charts/charts/daphine/README.md

 | `probes.readinessPath`             | Path for readiness probe                            | `"/ready"`                       |
 | `probes.initialDelaySeconds`       | Initial delay before starting the probes            | `10`                             |
 | `probes.periodSeconds`             | How often to perform the probe                      | `5`                              |

+### Using Existing Persistent Volumes and Claims

+To use existing PVs or PVCs, you can set the appropriate flags (`useExistingPV` and `useExistingPVC`) and provide the names of the resources (`existingPVName` and `existingPVCName`).
+This allows the chart to skip creating new PVs or PVCs and use the specified ones instead.

 ### Configuring NFS Storage